-As the owner of a prized ash tree, you need to be aggressive about treating the Emerald Ash Borer (EAB) problem in order to save your trees.
-This is an invasive bug that is fatal to all ash trees if not treated properly and treated early.
-At Bailey Tree LLC, we are the most trusted, educated, and experienced expert in the Denver area for ash borer treatment, and we have all of the proper licenses and certifications to solve the problem for you.
+As a Colorado resident and owner of a prized ash tree, you need to be aggressive about treating the emerald ash borer (EAB) problem to save your trees.
+Sadly, this is an invasive bug that is fatal to all ash trees if you do not take action early.
+Luckily, Bailey Tree is the most trusted, educated, and experienced expert in the Denver area for ash borer treatment, and we have all of the proper licenses and certifications to solve the problem for you.
 Start a free estimate today and take action to save your trees.

 About 1 in 6 of all the trees in the Denver area are ash trees, so this is an unfortunate problem that needs to be addressed immediately via preventative treatments.

 The emerald ash borer is an invasive pest from Asia that kills untreated ash trees in Colorado fairly quickly (within 3-5 years).
 Additionally, infected trees become a hazard for neighboring uninfected and untreated ash trees, thus amplifying the problem.
 Your untreated trees provide a host for the emerald ash borer to kill your tree, then multiply and spread throughout the neighborhood.
 The emerald ash borer has been in the United States since 2002, and it has already killed tens of millions of ash trees.

 The EAB will eventually kill all untreated ash trees in Colorado and across the United States.